Colorado Court Records

 How Long Does It Take For A Case To Go To Trial In Colorado?

 The Colorado speedy trial statute imposes a maximum of six months from the date the state charges the defendant.
 More severe cases requiring more detailed investigation may take longer on the grounds of a good cause.
-The rule also applies to circumstances with multiple adjacent issues, such as interstate involvement or a syndicate.
+The rule may also apply to circumstances with multiple adjacent issues, such as interstate involvement or a syndicate.

 What Happens When A Court Case Goes To Trial In Colorado?